 This mode gives an opportunity to specify seismoactive regions as rectangle zones on the model map of the world (see Fig. 4).
 The aim of this specification is in using some real parameters connected with the region in the simulation process (the scheme of lineaments, real geographical coordinates, different coefficients and velocities and so on).
 These parameters may be stored in special database files.
 If some region is chosen, the data from corresponding file are used.
 For example, the scheme of lineaments may be useful during specification of the block structure elements.
-It is stored in the file, which may be created by program LINEAM described at the end of this Guide.
-The geographic coordinates of the upper left corner of the zone may be used as the values of latitude and longitude for the coordinate origin.
+The geographic coordinates of the upper left corner of the zone can be used as the values of latitude and longitude for the coordinate origin.